Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 ```
 When we are calling `group:run()` for the `"heroes"` group inside `notify_heroes` we actually cause a nifty hand off in control flow behind the scenes - `notify_heroes` is added to `"notify"` group, it means we already called `group:run()` for the `"notify"` group. `query_grouping` lets the `"notify"` group continue its run once the `"heroes"` group's coroutines `yield`, and that lets the `"villans"` group do its thing inside `notify_villans`.
 Once that finishes, the control returns to `"notify"`, which detects it is out of coroutines to run, and actually sends the group of queries in all of this back and forth, which means the `"notify"` group actually behaves as if the coroutines in `notify_heroes` or `notify_villans` are its own, allowing it to share **_one actual grouped request_** of queries to Communicator.

 All this means that **executing all four** queries would block only **once**, essentially reducing the wait time to the minimum of the longest query in the group.
-In case all queries take the same amount of time (they never do, but let us assume), we reduced the wait time to **one fourth** of the original.
+If all queries take the same amount of time, we reduced the wait time to **one fourth** of the original.

 There is no limit to nesting groups vertically or horizontally - `notify_heroes` could have additional nesting if there were more queries inside it, and `notify_villans` or any other nested function could also nest its own groups and subgroups.
 You can have a group run right after a different one.
 You can stash callbacks to run whenever you would like, and nobody could stop you.